Taming Latency-Memory Trade-Off in MoE-Based LLM Serving via Fine-Grained Expert Offloading: Background and Motivation

 Unlike traditional \DL model inference, Large Language Model (LLM) serving consists of two consecutive stages: \textit{prefill} and \textit{decode}.
 Figure~\ref{fig:bg-moe-workflow} illustrates the two stages when an \LLM performs inference for a request prompt.
 In the prefill stage, the \LLM first computes the intermediate \KV states of the prompt tokens, prefills the \KV cache~\cite{kwon2023efficient,liu2024cachegen,lee2024infinigen,zhong2024distserve,agrawal2024taming}, and then generates the first answer token.
 In the decode stage, the \LLM sequentially generates the answer to the prompt token-by-token in an auto-regressive manner, where tokens generated previously are used for generating the next token.

 The two stages have their own unique characteristics.
-The prefill stage only requires one \textit{iteration}, processing all tokens in parallel and generating the first answer token.
+The prefill stage only requires one \textit{iteration}\footnote{An iteration refers to a single step in auto-regressive inference that generates one new token.
+The iteration time denotes the end-to-end latency of this step.}, processing all tokens in parallel and generating the first answer token.
 The decode stage spans several iterations, generating one token per iteration until the answer is completed.
 Due to the different characteristics of the two stages, recent studies~\cite{patel2024splitwise,zhong2024distserve} have identified that the prefill stage is compute-bounded, while the decode stage is considered memory-bounded.
 Therefore, people typically quantify the serving performance of \LLM two stages using different metrics.
 For the prefill stage, \TTFT is commonly employed, which measures the latency from receiving the user request until generating the first answer token.
 For the decode stage, \TPS or \TPOT is used to measure the generation rate of \LLM serving.